xieguigang/mysqli.vb/README.md

-# VisualBasic.DBI
+# MySqli.vb
-MySQL/SQLite database interface/mapping for VisualBasic
+MySQL database interface mapping for VisualBasic.NET language.

 This project includes:

-+ a mysql data mapping tools and a cli tools for convert the sql table into the VisualBasic/PHP class object source code.
++ a mysql data mapping library
++ a cli tool for convert the sql table into the VisualBasic/PHP class object source code.
-+ a sqlite data mapping tools
++ a cli tool for auto document the mysql structure exports.

 ##### Runtime